Pityriasis rosea is a common type of skin rash seen in young adults.

 Although pityriasis rosea may occur in more than one person in a household at a time, it is not thought to spread from one person to another.

-Attacks most often last 4 - 8 weeks.
+Attacks most often last 4 to 8 weeks.
 Symptoms may disappear by 3 weeks or last as long as 12 weeks.

 The rash starts with a single large patch called a herald patch.
 After several days, more skin rashes will appear on the chest, back, arms, and legs.